Xu Shihui: Biography

 Xu Shihui was born in Hui'an, Fujian province.
 His father was a laborer.

 He got a job at Dali, cookie business in Quanzhou, when it was a collective and amassed shares by proving that he was a leader.
 This business would later become Fujian Dali Foods Group.
 He serves as group's chairman since 1992.

 He has served as a deputy to the National People's Congress since 2008.
 In 2013, he served as a deputy to the National People's Congress.

 In 2015, Dali Foods Group was listed on Hong Kong Stock Exchange.

-In 2016, he was ranked 20th in Forbes's China Rich List with a fortune of $6.3 billion.
+In 2016, he was ranked 20th in Forbes' China Rich List with a fortune of $6.3 billion.
 In 2019, he and his family had a fortune of $9.3 billion.
 In 2020, Forbes estimated his net worth at US$8.8 billion.

 In July 2023, he announced the plan to delist the company from the Hong Kong Stock Exchange.
 In August, his plan was approved by shareholders.
 The deal was valued at $6.6 billion.
 He paid a premium of 38% on closing price.